CERG-C/CERG-C/docs/Teaching/CERG/Lava/Hazard_lava_Q-LavHA.md

     1. Set an `Output path` and a `name` to the output layers.
     2. Save the `Parameters`.

+!!! info "Q-LavHA"
     **You are now ready to run the simulation!**

 ??? info "Vent geometry"

     `Q-LavHA` offers different source geometries, such as a fissure, or a vent opening susceptibility map.
-The choice of these options depends on the case study, and their use is described in the [Q-LavHA user manual](../../files/Usersguide_Q-LavHA_V3_2020.pdf).
+The choice of these options depends on the case study, and their use is described in the [Q-LavHA user manual](../../../files/Usersguide_Q-LavHA_V3_2020.pdf).

 #### Styling outputs